stephen-fox/wgu/README.md

 - Added additional helper commands like `genconfig` to make setup easier
 - Optionally address peers' WireGuard interfaces using their public keys as IPv6 addresses using automatic address planning mode
-- Support for resolving peers' using DNS hostnames
+- Support for resolving peers' external addresses using DNS hostnames
-- Read the private key from a separate file
+- Store the private key in a separate file

+## Automatic address planning mode

+If the `-A` argument is specified, then each peer's virtual WireGuard address is generated from its public key in the form of an IPv6 address.
+This makes it easier to construct simple WireGuard topologies without planning out IP address allocations or needing to know each peer's WireGuard address.

+In this mode, it is unnecessary to specify the 'Address' configuration parameter for other peers.

 ## Configuration